nerdyspecs/chattingRoom/README.md

 For the time being, this web app allows empty username, or empty room names.
 Once the web app is a little more robust than it is currently, it will be hosted in Heroku.

 # --Requirements--
-* Ruby version
+* Ruby version:
 ruby 2.6.3

-* Configuration
+* Configuration:
 Run 'bundle install' to install all of the gems that are used in this project.

-* Database creation
+* Database creation:
 once cloned, navigate into the folder.
 This app uses Postgresql as its database.
 Run 'rails db:create' to create the database.

-* Database initialization
+* Database initialization:
 Once the database is created, run 'rails db:migrate' to migrate all of the migration files.
 Then, to seed the database, simply run 'rails db:seed'.
 This will give you 2 instances of Users(host,guest), 1 instance of Room(hosted by the host user), and 2 instances of Messages(message from host, message from guest).

-* Deployment instructions
+* Deployment instructions:
 Simply run 'rails s' to start the server.